ctolan/ctolan.github.io/_posts/2018-9-11-Trying-to-use-my-domain-name.md

 date:   2018-09-11 14:56:31 +0100
 ---

 Yesterday I bought my domain name conortolan.com and I played around with domain forwarding quite successfully.
-Sadly I have not been so successful with using setting the domain as my custom domain on GitHub.
+Sadly, I have not been so successful with using setting the domain as my custom domain on GitHub.
 While I’ve gotten the basics working I am struggling a bit with HTTPS and mixed content.
 I am hoping that I just need to be patient and let the process happen with GitHub and LetsEncrpyt sorting it all out in the background as per the message below.
 ![GitHub HTTPS image]({{ site.url }}/images/GitHubHTTPS.PNG)

 My prodding and poking has come to nothing but I also haven’t waited a full 24 hours without poking and prodding it.